Thejashrinarayanan/Weather-App/README.md

 # 🌤 Weather App

 **Live Weather Updates | Dynamic Backgrounds | Recent Cities | User-Friendly**

 ---

 ## 🔹 Overview

-**Weather App** by **Thejashri Narayanan** is a modern, interactive web app that lets you check real-time weather conditions for any city worldwide.
+**Weather App** by **Thejashri Narayanan** is a modern, interactive web application that lets you check real-time weather conditions for any city worldwide.
 With dynamic backgrounds reflecting the weather, recent search history, and a responsive design, it feels like a smooth, mobile-friendly app experience.

 ---